Enrolling your child in gymnastics classes is a big decision for any parent and it’s important to weigh up the pros and cons.

 Will doing gymnastics stunt my child’s growth?

 It is true to say that most high-level gymnasts are quite short.
-However, that's because smaller, lighter people with shorter levers (limbs) have an easier time doing high-level gymnastics and therefore succeed at a greater rate than their taller teammates.
+However, that’s because smaller, lighter people with shorter levers (limbs) have an easier time doing high-level gymnastics and therefore succeed at a greater rate than their taller teammates.
 So it certainly is NOT gymnastics that makes them short, it’s by being short that it can help you to succeed at elite level in gymnastics.
 One, two or three hours a week of gymnastics will have ZERO effect on your child’s growth.
-It will, however, have a hugely positive effect in preventing obesity, strengthening muscles and bones and encouraging a lifetime of fitness and positive mindset towards sport.
+It will, however, have a hugely positive effect in preventing obesity, strengthening muscles and bones, improving your child’s health and encouraging a lifetime of fitness and positive mindset towards sport.

 Will my child get injured?

 Gymnastics can be a dangerous sport and a solid club will do everything they can to minimise danger and accidents.
 Many gymnastics injuries are repetitive stress injuries due to over training.
 A gymnast participating in classes once or twice a week is highly unlikely to develop such an injury.
 Gymnastics when practiced in a club environment with trained coaching professionals who follow safe, logical and developmentally appropriate lessons is relatively safe.
-A gymnastics club's coaches should always be enhanced DBS (police background) checked and there should be qualified first aiders and full child protection procedures in place.
+A gymnastics club’s coach should always be enhanced DBS (police background) checked and there should be qualified first aiders and full child protection procedures in place.
 All equipment must be regularly safety checked to keep things running in top notch order.
 Having these procedures in place makes for a safe, happy environment.

 Will gymnastics make my child stressed and anxious with the pressure to be perfect?